-USAG FWA has determined that no historic properties have been adversely affected by live-fire training activity in the BAX SDZ for the period of June 2010 to December 2015, based on the results of field observations and monitoring activities conducted during this period.
+USAG FWA has determined that two historic properties have been adversely affected by live-fire training activity in the BAX SDZ for the period of June 2010 to December 2016 based on the results of field observations and monitoring activities conducted during this period.
+Mitigation for these adverse effects is currently in planning stages and MOA development has been begun.
 This satisfies the stipulations of FWA-PA-1003 as amended in 2012.

 Table 6.
-Forty-seven sites monitored after training, spring 2010-December 2015.
+Forty-seven sites monitored after training, spring 2010-December 2016.